vmimicrobiome/vmimicrobiome.github.io/index.md

 1) The main thing we need to do to be prepared for the Boot Camp is [install Qiime on a Mac](https://youtu.be/1vRQ2MPRRpo) or [install Qiime on a Windows PC](https://youtu.be/b4l_wIJ1dwE) and make sure it runs!

 **If you're not able to get Qiime2 running then make a zoom appointment with the [VMI team](mailto:robert.h.markowitz@vanderbilt.edu) and we'll try to trouble shoot it along with you.
-We have availability every Monday and Friday from 12PM-1PM until the 26th.**
+We have availability every Monday and Friday from 12PM-1PM.**

 2) Download the [data folder](https://github.com/vmimicrobiome/vmimicrobiome.github.io) that we will be using during the Boot Camp by clicking the green 'Code' botton and then select "Download Zip".
 Save it to your Desktop space and don't forget to unzip it!
 Then open it and click-and-drag the three folders in it (**american_gut** AND **paired_end** AND **practice_dataset**) onto your Desktop.